thinreports/thinreports-generator/README.md

 See also [features/eudc](https://github.com/thinreports/thinreports-generator/blob/master/test/features/eudc).

-## Features

-Features of Editor is [here](http://www.thinreports.org/features/editor/).

-### Easy to generate PDF

-Design layout using Editor, then embed values to text field in layout.

-### Simple runtime environment

-Ruby, RubyGems, Prawn and Generator.

-### Dynamic operation

-Generator can dynamically:

-  * change value of TextBlock and ImageBlock
-  * change style (border, fill, visibility, position, color, font) of Shape

-### Others

-  * External characters (Gaiji) for Japanese

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/thinreports/thinreports-generator.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/thinreports/thinreports/blob/master/CODE_OF_CONDUCT.md).

 ## Development